d-morrison/IntroStatActivities/06-inference-1cat.rmd

 * Confidence interval

-To review these concepts see Chapter 5 in your textbook, focusing on Sections 5.1 through 5.3.
+To review these concepts, see Chapter 5 in your textbook, focusing on Sections 5.1 through 5.3.

 ## Steps of the statistical investigation process